 ASCE-NH recognizes that comprehensive planning and long-term funding are keys to sound decision making.
 Inconsistent policy and unsustainable funding sources undermine the ability to plan for the future.
 Funding needs to incorporate the cost of a project over its entire lifespan – including designing, building, operating, and maintaining the infrastructure.

 While NH depends heavily on federal funding and federal financing to supplement our state budget, we need to start thinking about how we can help ourselves and put policies in place to incorporate long-term, sustainable funding on a state and local level, that will address our needs.

 KNOW WHAT YOU DONT KNOW

 NH has a reputation of creating policy based on data.
 This is good news, but we want to recognize that acquisition of data is a continuous effort and an important one to shape appropriate policies.
 Furthermore, while there is a need to act, an emphasis on proper planning and design is essential for the best return on investment.

-to find legislation that you care about (hint... infrastructure)
+Check the NH Legislative Tracking Center to find legislation that you care about (hint... infrastructure)

-and let them know that you care about New Hampshire's infrastructure
+Now that you know who your Elected Officials are, EMAIL THEM and let them know that you care about New Hampshire's infrastructure